Pariyat/LearnAnalytics-Building-Solutions-with-Microsoft-Business-Analytics-and-AI/index.md

 ## Skills taught

-- Understand the CIS Process (General level), Understand CIS Components (General Level), Set up and configure the development environment
+- Understand the Team Data Science Process (General level), Understand BA+AI Components (General Level), Set up and configure the development environment
 - Understand how to source and vet proper data, Understand feature selection, Understand Azure Storage Options, Use various methods to ingest data into Azure Storage, Examine data stored in Azure Storage, Use various tools to explore data
 - Understand ADF and its constructs, Implement an ADF Pipeline referencing Data Sources and with various Activities including on-demand HDInsight Clusters,
 - Understand how to use Azure ML and how experiments are created, Understand how MRS can be used to perform Machine Learning experiments, Use ADF to schedule Azure ML Activities
 - Understand how to evaluate the efficacy and performance of an Azure ML experiment, Understand how to evaluate the efficacy and performance of an MSR ML experiment, Access and show data from Azure Storage, Access, and Query Azure SQL DB
 - Understand how to publish an Azure ML API, Understand the access methods of Azure Storage and Intelligent Processing, Understand the options to send a HIVE query to an HDI system, Use Power BI to query the results of a solution and create reports in Power BI Desktop, Power BI Service, and Power BI in Microsoft Excel
-- Understand when to use each component within CIS
+- Understand when to use each component within the Microsoft Business Analytics and AI portfolio

 # Additional Information for Students